5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 ### Enabling Audio in macOS Tahoe

+&rarr; There are 2 options to enable audio in macOS Tahoe:

+**Option 1**: Install VoodooHDA-Tahoe ([**Download**](https://github.com/5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/raw/refs/heads/main/pkg/VoodooHDA-Tahoe.pkg)), allow the extension to load, reboot and select an outupt from System Settings > Sound.

-&rarr; There are 2 options to enable audio in macOS Tahoe.
-One is to apply Root Patches with OCLP Mod (as explained above) or by using VoodooHDA instead which doesn't require root patching.
-See [Re-enabling Audio in macOS Tahoe beta 2+](https://github.com/5T33Z0/OCLP4Hackintosh/blob/main/Enable_Features/Audio_Tahoe.md) for instructions.
+**Option 2**: Apply Root Patches with OCLP Mod (as explained previously).
+For more details about see [Re-enabling Audio in macOS Tahoe beta 2+](https://github.com/5T33Z0/OCLP4Hackintosh/blob/main/Enable_Features/Audio_Tahoe.md).

 ### Modify Power Management Settings
 Open Terminal and enter the following commands, to adjust Power Management.
 If you don't want to use Hibernation, use `hibernatemode 3` instead: